raspy135/Qun-mk2/README.md

 is the good video to get started.

 Factory presets are installed in bank 7 and bank 8.
-You can always download the presets from this site, under preset folder.
+You can always download the presets from this site, under preset folder, or download sd_template.zip.

 ## CONNECTIONS